Vitor-Softwares/ChangePasswordsNokiaONT/README.md

-# AlteradorDeSenhaONTNokia
+# ChangePasswordsNokiaONT
-Esse script realiza a alteração de senhas das ONT's Nokia, enviando o comando via ssh diretamente para a OLT.

-Altere da forma que desejar para a utilização.
+This script change the passwords from ONT's nokia, send the commands with SSH protocol to Nokia OLT.

 Created by Wiki.
-Instagram: @vitor_verli
+Instagram: @vitor.software